aurora-is-near/AIPs/AIPs/aip-8.md

 #### Merkle Tree

-A binary Merkle Tree is constructed bottom up combaning couples of hash nodes from the current level to conform the next level.
-Combaining a couple of hash nodes consits on creating a parent hash node, which hash is the hash of the concatenation of the hashes of its childs.
-The starting point in this case is an inital list hash leaf nodes, and the procedure continues combining level by level until there is only one hash node, the hash root node.
+A binary Merkle Tree is constructed bottom-up combining couples of hash nodes from the current level to construct the next level.
+Combining a couple of hash nodes consist of creating a parent hash node, which hash is the hash of the concatenation of the hashes of its children.
+The starting point in this case is an initial list of hash leaf nodes, and the procedure continues combining level by level until there is only one hash node, the hash root node.
 If at a level, the final hash node does not have a pair hash node to be combined with, then the final hash node is combined with itself to produce the hash parent node.

-We wanted to aviod this approunch since the Engine will need to record all the executed block transactions hashes until there is a change on block height.
-We created instead what we call a Stream Compact Merkle Tree.
+We wanted to avoid this approach since the Engine will need to record all the block's transactions hashes until there is a change in block height.
+We created instead what we call a Stream Compact Merkle Tree to minimize memory usage while maintaining a good performance.

-The Stream Compact Merkle Tree structure receives the hash leaf nodes dinamycally from a stream, and stores only full compact Merkle binary subtrees records, called Compact Merkle Subtrees, to minimize memory utilization.
+The Stream Compact Merkle Tree structure receives the hash leaf nodes dynamically from a stream, and stores only records of full compact Merkle binary subtrees, called Compact Merkle Subtrees.
 Every Compact Merkle Subtree record holds only two fields: height and hash.
-For the subtree that it represents, the height field is the height of the subtree and the hash is the hash root node computed for the subtree.
+For the subtree that it represents, the height field is the height of the subtree, and the hash is the computed hash root node of the subtree.

-The memory utilized by the Stream Compact Merkle Tree structure is just list (or stack) of Compact Merkle Subtree records.
+The memory utilized by the Stream Compact Merkle Tree structure is just a list (stack) of Compact Merkle Subtree records.
 For `n` hash leaf nodes, the structure only holds in the list one record per every `1` in the binary representation of `n`.
 Thus, the space complexity is bounded by `O(log n)`.
-For example, for `152` hash leaf nodes added, the binary representation of `152` is `10011000`, and this means that we only store three Compact Merkle Subtree records on the list:
+For example, for `152` hash leaf nodes, the binary representation of `152` is `10011000`, and this means that we only store three Compact Merkle Subtree records on the list:

 ```[{height: 7, hash: h1}, {height: 4, hash: h2}, {height: 3, hash: h1}]```

-where `h1`, `h2` and `h3` are the respective binary Merkle Trees root node hashes, of the first `128` hashes, next `16` hashes, and next `8` hashes, that conform the `152` hashes.
+where `h1`, `h2`, and `h3` are the respective binary Merkle Trees root hashes node, of the first `128` hashes, the next `16` hashes, and the next `8` hashes, that consitute the `152` hashes.

-Adding a particular leaf hash node to the structure could take `O(log n)`, but the amortized order for the `n` hashes is `O(1)` because of the interal compactation of full binary subtrees on the list.
+Adding a particular hash leaf node to the structure could take `O(log n)`, but the amortized complexity for the `n` hashes is `O(1)` because of the internal compaction of full binary subtrees on the list.

-To get the global root hash of the structure, i.e the `txs_hash` of a block when there is a change on block height, we use a computation procedure to combine the subtrees on the list that takes `O(log n)`.
-The standard self combination occurs for hash nodes that does not have a pair hash node.
+To get the global root hash of the structure, i.e. the `txs_hash` of a block when there is a change in block height, we use a computation procedure to combine the subtrees on the list that takes `O(log n)`.
+The standard self-combination occurs for hash nodes that do not have a pair hash node.

 ### Skip Blocks

-It could be that not every NEAR block contains an Aurora transaction, or indeed it could be that a NEAR block skipped some height; either way we want to have an Aurora block hashchain for every height (because the Refiner produces blocks at all heights).
-So if the Engine detects a height change of more than one then it will need to compute the intermediate block hashchain before proceeding.
+It could be that not every NEAR block contains an Aurora transaction, or indeed it could be that a NEAR block skipped some height; either way, we want to have an Aurora block hashchain for every height (because the Refiner produces blocks at all heights).
+So, if the Engine detects a height change of more than one then it will need to compute the intermediate block hashchain before proceeding.
 For example, if consecutive NEAR blocks had heights `H'`, `H' + 2` then the following sequence of hashchains should be produced:

 ```
 block_hashchain_H_prime          = hash(chain_id_hash || contract_account_id_hash || hash((H').to_be_bytes()) || block_hashchain_H_prime_minus_one || txs_hash_H_prime)